nrabhiram/sicp-exercises/1.6/exercise.md

           guess
           (sqrt-iter (improve guess x) x)))
 ```
-What happens when Alyssa aempts to use this to compute square roots?
+What happens when Alyssa attempts to use this to compute square roots?
 Explain.

 # Solution